MISP/misp-website/content/research-projects.md

 Intelligence activity is a common practice shared among different fields.
 The practice of intelligence evolved to adapt to the evolution of human societies.
 The transition from analog to digital introduced changes in social practices and communications.

 Transmission of information is a key element to intelligence activity, as such a subject of studies in anthropology and social sciences.
-The subject scope is to analyse the social activities among sharing communities, in order to understand and describe the practices of information exchange.
+The goal of this research is to understand and describe the practices of information exchange among intelligence communities, by analyzing their cultural aspects.

 ### (1.1) The interest in studying information sharing

-Information sharing has become a key in our societies effectiveness, as in facing information warfare.
+Information sharing has become a key in our society’s effectiveness, as in facing information warfare.

-Many studies and researches in the field of information security and intelligence focused mainly (cf. state-of-the-art) on the practical, the standardisation, the usage perspective and the technical aspects of information sharing, without an analysis of its social or cultural aspects.
+Many studies and research in the field of information security and intelligence focused mainly on the practical, the standardization, the usage perspective and the technical aspects of information sharing, without an analysis of its social or cultural aspects.

 ### (1.2) Intelligence and information sharing in the age of online criminal activities, study of group and practices

 Information sharing plays a key role in law enforcement investigations and especially to track and take-down criminal activities.
-Efficient information exchange ensure resolution and prosecution in a timely fashion.
+Efficient information exchange ensures resolution and prosecution in a timely fashion.
 Information strongly relies on the existence of sharing communities among law enforcement and intelligence.

 ## (2) Problem statement